Biscot: World War I

 Biscot Camp was the home of Number 6 Reserve Training Brigade (Territorial Forces) Royal Field Artillery.
 Many thousands of Gunners and Drivers, were trained here during World War I, before they were shipped overseas for service manning the big guns of the Royal Field Artillery.

 Biscot Camp was a large establishment in the area framed by Kennington Road, Biscot Road, Holland Road, and Leagrave Road.
 These roads had been constructed immediately prior to the outbreak of war, but houses had not yet been built on them.

 The author Dennis Wheatley trained here.

 Historian Basil Williams was an Education Officer stationed here, and was awarded an O.B.E for his service.

 The commanding Officer during the early stages of the war, was a Colonel C.H.
 Alexander, he left in January 1917.

 The camp closed in November 1919, and the last of the huts from the camp was demolished in September 1937, it was believed this hut was the YMCA hut, as it continued in use as St. Andrews Parish Hall.

 Politics

 Biscot is part of the larger Biscot ward, which also includes part of Bury Park.
-The ward is represented by Cllr Haji Abid (Labour), Cllr Kashif Choudhry (Labour) and Cllr Saima Hussain (Labour).
+The ward is represented by Cllr Zanib Raja (Labour) and Cllr Tahmina Saleem (Labour).

 The ward forms part of the parliamentary constituency of Luton South and the MP is Rachel Hopkins (Labour).